acidonper/ocp-gitops-argocd-with-sealed-secrets/README.md

 ### Obtain Controller Certificate

-It is possible to obtain the Sealed Secrets controller's certificate exeuting the following command:
+It is possible to obtain the Sealed Secrets controller's certificate executing the following command:

 ```$bash
 kubeseal --controller-name=sealed-secrets --controller-namespace=sealedsecrets --fetch-cert